pgRouting/workshop/docs/chapters/installation.rst

     # Install pgrouting based ont your postgres Installation: for this example is 9.3
     sudo apt-get install postgresql-9.3-pgrouting

-This will also install all required packages such as PostgreSQL and PostGIS if not installed yet.
+This will also install all required packages such as postgreSQL and postGIS if not installed yet.

 .. note::